Aliases for CD86 Gene

 This gene encodes a type I membrane protein that is a member of the immunoglobulin superfamily.
 This protein is expressed by antigen-presenting cells, and it is the ligand for two proteins at the cell surface of T cells, CD28 antigen and cytotoxic T-lymphocyte-associated protein 4.
 Binding of this protein with CD28 antigen is a costimulatory signal for activation of the T-cell.
 Binding of this protein with cytotoxic T-lymphocyte-associated protein 4 negatively regulates T-cell activation and diminishes the immune response.
 Alternative splicing results in several transcript variants encoding different isoforms.[provided by RefSeq, May 2011]

 GeneCards Summary for CD86 Gene

 CD86 (CD86 Molecule) is a Protein Coding gene.
 Diseases associated with CD86 include lymphohistiocytoid mesothelioma and autoimmune disease of central nervous system.
-Among its related pathways are Signaling by GPCR and Immune System.
+Among its related pathways are Allograft rejection and Cell adhesion molecules (CAMs).
 GO annotations related to this gene include receptor binding and coreceptor activity.
 An important paralog of this gene is CD80.